 Guidance for EU nationals and employers - changes from 1 January 2021

-- New arrangements are in place for EU/EEA/Swiss nationals following the end of the transition period.
-Further information about living and working in the Bailiwick of Guernsey from 1 January 2021 is available here.
+- Information for EU/EEA/Swiss nationals about living and working in the Bailiwick of Guernsey from 1 January 2021 is available is available here.

 The Bailiwick of Guernsey EU Settled Status Scheme

 - The rights of European Union, Swiss and European Economic Area (EEA) citizens resident in the Bailiwick of Guernsey were protected during the transition period - please note the EEA is the European Union member states plus Iceland, Liechtenstein and Norway.

 - A settled status scheme was open until 20 June 2021.
 For more information about our Settled Status Scheme, including how to apply, please click here.